MarquisOgre/digiswap-document/help/troubleshooting.md

 > Fail with error 'BEP20: burn amount exceeds balance'

-You don't have enough SYRUP in your wallet to unstake from the DGP-DGP pool.
+You don't have enough SYRUP in your wallet to unstake from the DIGIS-DIGIS pool.

 {% tabs %}
 {% tab title="Solution 1" %}
-**Get at least as much SYRUP as the amount of DGP that you’re trying to unstake.**
+**Get at least as much SYRUP as the amount of DIGIS that you’re trying to unstake.**

 1. Buy SYRUP on the exchange.
-If you want to unstake 100 DGP, you need at least 100 SYRUP.
+If you want to unstake 100 DIGIS, you need at least 100 SYRUP.
 2. Try unstaking again.
 {% endtab %}